-AXA supports sustainable mobility and is enabling its customers to charge their electric cars at a standard price as of May 12th.
+AXA supports sustainable mobility and is enabling its customers to charge their electric cars at a standard price.
 Partnership with swisscharge.ch offers electric car drivers many other benefits in addition to the opportunity to charge their vehicles at a standard price.

-The future belongs to electromobility, as figures from the Federal Statistical Office show: 28,718 electric vehicles were registered in Switzerland in 2019, rising to as many as 43,396 all-electric cars just one year later.
-This is a remarkable increase of about 50 percent.
-In December 2020, every fourth car registered was an electric vehicle.
+The future belongs to electromobility, as figures from the Federal Statistical Office show: 70'223 electric vehicles were registered in Switzerland in 2021, rising to as many as 110'745 all-electric cars just one year later.
+And just like last year, electric cars were once again the most sold cars of 2022 in Switzerland.
 AXA is committed to supporting sustainable mobility and is offering policyholders who opt for an electric vehicle a range of advantageous conditions.

 There's a lot to consider when switching to an electric vehicle.
 Many drivers worry about where to find charging points, as well as price differences between suppliers.
 Electric car owners unable to charge their vehicle at home or at work have to rely on public charging points.
 Charging a sustainable vehicle needs to be as easy and customer-friendly as possible.
 AXA is therefore working with swisscharge.ch to offer a standard charging price throughout Switzerland for the first time.
 In addition to the standard price, swisscharge.ch offers an app enabling drivers to find the nearest available charging point in real time.
 Charging points that are already being used or are out of order are bypassed.
 The costs are conveniently deducted from a registered credit card at the end of the month.
 It is also possible to pay with a physical charging card from swisscharge.ch or using SwissPass, however.

 Download now for freeTo the Apple App store

 Download now for freeTo the Google Play store